patrick-mcgreal-dev/cv/src/cv.md

-# Patrick McGreal - Full Stack Developer
+# Patrick McGreal

 ## About me

 Hi, I'm Patrick.
 I've been working as a full stack developer for over six years.
-I'm from the UK, but I live and work in Sweden.
+I'm originally from the UK, but I live and work in Sweden.

 I've worked on desktop software in the past, but these days I mainly focus on web apps.